DevNambi/Spot-Price-Analysis/README.md

 * Which are the cheapest regions?
 	* How about AZs?
 How much does AZ choice matter?
 * What days and times of day matter?
 What patterns exist?
 * What are bad deals?
-Are GPU instances as bad as they claim?
+Are GPU instances as bad as feared because of Bitcoin miners?
 * What are the gaps in the analysis
 	* Not clear how many instances exist of each type, especially for the specialized ones.